kstenschke/doShell/README.md

 For communication from web browsers back to the runtime sytem, the doShell runtime system in parallel to the shell for script execution, launches another shell thread which listens to a local network port and stores incoming data for further processing.
-Web browsers than can send-out data to the open port, by the help of JavaScript.
+Web browsers than can send-out data to the open port, via HTTP POST invoked by JavaScript run from the browser's devConsole.

 ## Runtime macros